apache/dubbo-go-samples/config_center/zookeeper/README.md

   provider:
     services:
       GreeterProvider:
-        interface: com.apache.dubbo.sample.basic.IGreeter
+        interface: greet.GreetService
 ```

-Open the local zookeeper client to see if the configuration is successful
+Open the local zookeeper client to see if the configuration is successful.
+If there is no preexisting configuration, that is fine as well, because the sample code already includes logic to first push the configuration to the config center.

 ### Start an instance with zookeeper as the configuration center